Lourdes water

 Lourdes water is water which flows from a spring in the Grotto of Massabielle in the Sanctuary of Our Lady of Lourdes, France.
 According to Catholic tradition, the location of the spring was described to Bernadette Soubirous by an apparition of Our Lady of Lourdes on 25 February 1858.
 Since that time, many millions of pilgrims to Lourdes have followed the instruction of the Blessed Virgin Mary to "drink at the spring and bathe in it".

-Since the supposed apparitions, many people have claimed to have been cured by drinking or bathing in it, and the Lourdes authorities provide it free of charge.
-Those claims have been described as an example of the placebo effect.
+Since the reports on the apparitions, thousands of people have claimed to have been cured by drinking or bathing in the water, and the Lourdes authorities provide it free of charge.
+The Catholic Church has officially recognized 72 miraculous healings from Lourdes, while some scientists attribute the healings to the placebo effect.

 Chemical analysis

 An analysis of the water was commissioned by the French politician Anselme Lacadé in 1858.
 It was conducted by a professor in Toulouse, who determined that the water was potable and that it contained the following: oxygen, nitrogen, carbonic acid, carbonates of lime and magnesia, a trace of carbonate of iron, an alkaline carbonate or silicate, chlorides of potassium and sodium, traces of sulphates of potassium and soda, traces of ammonia, and traces of iodine.

 Essentially, the water is quite pure and inert.
 Lacadé had hoped that Lourdes water might have special mineral properties which would allow him to develop Lourdes into a spa town, to compete with neighbouring Cauterets and Bagnères-de-Bigorre.